This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “RF Mixing”.

 Explanation: ISB systems refers to Independent Sideband Mode and is used to provide the same carrier to two or more voice circuits.

 6. The output stage of television transmitters is most likely to be a __________

 d) Plate modulated class A amplifier

 Explanation: The output stage of television transmitters are basically class C amplifiers.
 It is grid modulated.

-Explanation: Modulation is the property of varying one or more properties of a periodic waveform.
+Explanation: Modulation is the property of varying one or more properties, like amplitude, frequency or phase of a periodic waveform, known as a carrier wave, with respect to the amplitude of the wave to be transmitted.
 It is used for separating different transmission.

 a) f(x) = -f(x)